 Saint Mary Peak is one of the most accessible 9,000+ ft peaks in the Bitterroot Mountains and offers spectacular views.
-On a clear day, you can easily pick out the mountains of the MIssion, Swan, Rattlesnake, Garnet, and Lewis and Clark Ranges to the north and northeast, the Sapphires and John Day Mountains to the east, The Flint Creek and Anaconda Ranges to the east and southeast, The Beaverhead and Bitterroot mountains to the south, and the low but rugged Clearwater mountains in the west.
+There is a well-worn trail to the summit, gaining 2500 feet of elevation in 3.5 miles.
+On a clear day, you can easily pick out the mountains of the Mission, Swan, Rattlesnake, Garnet, and Lewis and Clark Ranges to the north and northeast, the Sapphires and John Day Mountains to the east, The Flint Creek and Anaconda Ranges to the east and southeast, The Beaverhead and Bitterroot mountains to the south, and the low but rugged Clearwater mountains in the west.

-In summer, St. Mary is an easy day hike along a well-maintained trail and is a suitable peak for strong children.
-(7 and 9 year olds have stood on the summit! ) The lookout at the top is staffed and operational during the fire season (usually July - October), and the staffer doesn't mind visitors.
+In summer, St. Mary is an "easy" day hike along a well-maintained trail and is a suitable peak for strong children (7 year olds have stood on the summit! ).
+The lookout at the top is staffed and operational during the fire season (usually July - October), and the staffer doesn't mind visitors.
 In the spring, the peak offers excellent ski opportunities in its many bowls as well as varying levels of difficulty.

 St. Mary carries 2,000 feet of prominence.

 Note: The name of this peak is a singular noun: "Saint Mary," not be confused with the plural version in the nearby Mission Range, "East Saint Marys Peak."
 This is the way they are designated by the USGS and should be referred to as such.

 Getting ThereTo reach the "normal" trailhead used to reach these peaks, from the Stevensville, MT cutoff (next to Super One Foods), go south on US Hwy 93 for 3.6 miles to Indian Prairie Loop.
 Look for Forest Service Trailhead signs.
 Turn right(west) and travel 1.3 miles to St. Mary road.